 I love, love, love dump cakes.
 They’re so easy to make and makes for minimal clean up.
 But besides the ease of making these desserts, is the final product.
-That’s what I long for the most, like this recipe for One Pot Spiced Apple Cake.

 RELATED: Old Fashioned Fruit Cocktail Cake